 In considering applications to rejoin the OMS Training Program after a period of absence, all OMS Fellows engaged on the Board of Studies or the annual trainee selection process will declare any competing interests they may have in relation to the applicant/s.
-These competing interests may not preclude the member from providing relevant information to the process; however, they will be excused from final decision-making.
+These competing interests may not preclude the member from providing relevant information to the process, however they will be excused from final decision making.

 The information submitted by the former trainee will be discussed with the Chair of the Board of Studies.
-The Chair, on behalf of, or in conjunction with, the Board of Studies will determine whether the trainee may apply to a training centre to recommence training on the OMS Training Program.
+The Chair, on behalf of, or in conjunction with, the Board will determine whether the trainee may apply to a training centre to recommence training on the OMS Training Program.

-The Chair of the Board of Studies may seek additional information from the previous training centre and may consult with other OMS Fellows.
+The Chair of the Board may seek additional information from the previous Training Centre and may consult with other OMS Fellows.

-The Chair of the Board of Studies will make a recommendation to the Registrar (OMS) and the Registrar (OMS) will communicate the decision to the applicant.
+The Chair of the Board will make a recommendation to the Registrar and the Registrar will communicate the decision to the former trainee.

-If permission is granted to reapply for training in OMS, the applicant will be informed of any conditions attached to this such as (including but not limited to) payment of registration fees or any outstanding monies (if dismissed for non-payment of fees).
+If permission is granted to reapply for training in OMS the applicant will be informed of any conditions attached to this such as (including but not limited to):

+Payment of registration fees or any outstanding monies (if dismissed for non-payment of fees).